Your HOA at Work

 • Phase 1 - Phase 1 of the mutil-year street repair project was completed in November of 2022.
 The project included street repairs on the following streets: Anapamu, Ali, Sam, Basillica, Friar, Becker, Pointe, Kane and Hammonds.

-Note - Localized repairs occur as needed and separate from the phased projects.
-As an example, a few sections on Covenant Hills Drive have been repaired knowing that Covenant Hills Drive street repairs are not planned until after all of the neighborhood streets have been completed, which is currently slated for 2032-2033.
+Note - Localized repairs occur as needed and are separate from the phased projects.
+As an example, a few sections on Covenant Hills Drive have been repaired knowing that Covenant Hills Drive street repairs are not planned until after all of the neighborhood streets have been completed, which is currently slated for 2033-2034.

 Included as part of the Reserve Study approval, an updated funding plan was approved for Covenant Hills.
 This funding plan has been designed to build up reserves to a sufficient level over the next several years to fund future asphalt repair projects.